Iowa Medicaid Long-Term Care Definition

 For Iowa elderly residents (aged 65+) who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.

 4) Medicaid Planning – The majority of persons considering Medicaid are “over-income” and / or “over-asset”, yet they still cannot afford their cost of long-term care.
 For persons in this situation, Medicaid planning exists.
-By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them not only become Medicaid eligible, but also to protect their home from Medicaid’s Estate Recovery Program.
+By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them not only become Medicaid-eligible, but also to protect their home from Medicaid’s Estate Recovery Program.
 Connect with a Medicaid Planner.

 Specific Iowa Medicaid Programs

-In addition to paying for nursing home care, Iowa Medicaid offers three programs relevant to the elderly that helps them to remain living at home or in assisted living residences.
+In addition to paying for nursing home care, Iowa Medicaid offers three programs relevant to the elderly that helps them remain living at home or in assisted living residences.

 2) Program of All-Inclusive Care for the Elderly (PACE) – Combines the benefits of Medicaid, including long-term care, and Medicare into a single program.